Javier González Olaechea: Minister of foreign relations (2023-2024)

 On 7 November 2023, González Olaechea was appointed and sworn in by President Dina Boluarte, as minister of Foreign Relations of Peru, succeeding Ana Cecilia Gervasi in the position following her departure after failing to secure a bilateral meeting between Boluarte and U.S. president Joe Biden.

 Javier González Olaechea after being sworn in as Minister of Foreign Relations by President Dina Boluarte in November 2023.

 Javier González Olaechea and U.S. secretary of state Antony Blinken at the White House in March 2024.

 Into his tenure as foreign minister, González Olaechea gained notoriety as he publicly rebuked the Canadian ambassador to Peru, Louis Marcotte, who had criticized a Peruvian bill that allegedly harmed the economic financing of non-governmental development organizations, for which González Olaechea reacted in condemnation of a letter signed by sixteen diplomatic missions concerning the issue as foreign intromission of national affairs.
 Members of the Peruvian Congress from multiple parties supported González Olaechea's stance against the alleged external interference from foreign representatives.

 Javier González Olaechea and President of Ecuador Daniel Noboa in Lima in June 2024.

 On 31 July 2024, at the Organization of American States Special Assembly held in Washington D.C., González-Olaechea intervened pointing out an “identity crisis” that the organization may suffer if the diplomatic body did not assume a clear and defined position concerning the 2024 Venezuelan presidential election, stressing that the Venezuelan elections had serious irregularities and were "fraudulent from the start", reminding the body that opposition leader María Corina Machado had been eliminated from the race prior to the election, that the electoral board had not even revealed the official vote tally, and that his defense was "not ideological but of principle".
 The speech was widely acclaimed by the Venezuelan opposition and regional leaders that condemned the results and refused to accept Venezuelan President Nicolás Maduro unverified victory; on the other hand, criticism arouse surrounding the decorum of his intervention from a diplomatic perspective.

 González Olaechea served in the position until 3 September 2024, as President Boluarte reshuffled her cabinet.
 He was replaced by career diplomat Elmer Schialer.

 2026 presidential run

 Following Boluarte's cabinet reshuffle, it was revealed that González Olaechea registered in the Christian People's Party - PPC during his time as foreign minister before 12 July 2024, which was the deadline to register in a political party in order to run at the 2026 general election, hinting at a potential run.

 Subsequently, González Olaechea announced his bid for the Peruvian presidency in November 2024, confirming the speculation surrounding his recent partisan registration.

 Confirmed as a presidential candidate in the Christian People's Party presidential primary, González Olaechea withdrew from the primary election and resigned from the party on 14 March 2025, citing personal reasons after a “profund reflexion” in a letter addressed to party leader Carlos Neuhaus.
-He remains ineligible to participate of the general election unless he is invited to run as congressional candidate as an independent.
+He remains ineligible to participate in the general election unless he is invited to run as congressional candidate as an independent.